dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-filter-settings.png)

-In order to save updates to filter settings, you need to click **Confirm** to close the filter settings and then need to click **Save changes** to save the dashboard changes.
+In order to save updates to filter settings, you need to first click **Confirm** to close the filter settings and then click **Save changes** to save the dashboard changes.

 ### Saving the dashboard